 On September 14, 1787, the First Troop Philadelphia City Cavalry hosted a dinner for George Washington at the City Tavern in Philadelphia.
 City Tavern, built in 1773, also called the Merchants’ Coffee House, was the political and business center of Philadelphia.
 All the leading persons who signed the Declaration of Independence and the Constitution met here.
 George Washington’s diary indicates that he would dine and talk politics with other delegates here at least once a week.

 Alcoholic beverages played an important role in Colonial America since drinking wine and beer at that time was safer than water – which was generally used to dispose of sewage and garbage.
 Thus, at Washington’s party on September 14, we find that the colonists celebrated in only the most healthy way.

-According to the bill submitted the next day, the fifty-five gentlemen in attendance consumed 54 bottles of Madeira, 60 bottles of claret, 22 bottles of porter, 8 bottles of hard cider, 12 bottles of beer, 8 bottles of ale (“barley wine”), and 7 large bowls of spiked punch.
+According to the bill submitted the next day (approximately $15,000 in current dollars), the fifty-five gentlemen in attendance consumed 54 bottles of Madeira, 60 bottles of claret, 22 bottles of porter, 8 bottles of hard cider, 12 bottles of beer, 8 bottles of ale (“barley wine”), and 7 large bowls of spiked punch.
 It can only be presumed a good time was had by all….

 (A Quaker by the name of Samuel Miles paid the bill.
 He served in the Revolutionary War and, in 1787, was a member of the Council of Censors.
 The Council was an official body responsible for monitoring violations of the separation of powers in Pennsylvania,” and, presumably less officially, picking up bar tabs.)